We get a lot of questions about how to get involved with Bricolage, and we can think of no better way than through participation.

 The hiring methods for our immersive and devised works take a more non-traditional route, as they require unique and experienced performers.
 Requests for these roles might be done by invitation only or through a workshop process that reveals who might be up for this demanding challenge.
 Stay tuned for upcoming information on how you can be considered for our immersive endeavors.

 We are a company that creates original works.
 We are not a presenting house and do not seek out plays to produce.
 Since 2012 we have veered away from presenting traditional theater scripts and are no longer accepting submissions of plays that follow the established rules of traditional theater.
 Occasionally, we pursue radio scripts for our Midnight Radio program.
 Stay tuned here for future Midnight Radio submission opportunities.
-We accept submissions for Wordplay on a rolling basis!

 • True and about you.